oodx/rsb/docs/tech/development/HOWTO_UPDATE_RSB.md

 - **UAT**: `tests/uat/*.rs` with a wrapper `tests/uat_main.rs`
 - **Shell tests**: `tests/sh/*.sh`

-IMPORTANT! all tests must implement a sanity test (check core assumptions), and a visual uat test (show the commands being called and show the outputs) -- read `tests/README_TEST.md`
+IMPORTANT!
+All modules should include a sanity test (check core assumptions) and, if applicable, a visual UAT (show commands and outputs).
+See `tests/README_TEST.md`.

 ## 3.2: Test Runner
 The test runner: `bin/test.sh`
 - `./bin/test.sh list` shows available tests and auto-discovered wrappers.
 - `./bin/test.sh run <name>` runs a mapped test or any auto-discovered wrapper (e.g., `features_colors`).
 - `./bin/test.sh run smoke` quick lane; `./bin/test.sh run all` full lane.
+- Visual suites and UATs require features; the runner enables them automatically (see HOWTO_TEST.md for cargo equivalents).

 ## 3.3: Adding New Test Suites
 Add new test suites by creating a wrapper `tests/<module>_<suite>.rs` and placing files under `tests/<module>/<suite>`.
 No need to edit `test.sh` thanks to auto-discovery.
 If you add named entries, follow the existing mapping style.